 Do you ever ask yourself, Why can’t I be happy?
 What’s wrong with me?
 I did almost every day, for the better part of a decade.

 I didn’t resent motherhood.
 I loved it.
-There was the rub.
+That was the rub.
 The staying home part was an economic decision, which because of the particular nature of my marriage, disempowered me; but it did allow me to listen to my maternal self a whole lot, and being a mama felt so fundamentally good.
 I loved our blanket forts, our papier-mâché masks, the cookie batter I ate when they were not looking.
 I loved walking my little girls to school, telling them stories and watching them cringe when I made up lyrics.
 I loved walking them back from school and taking them to the monkey bars, egging them on to get strong, to reach for life, to not worry about getting dirty.
 But my marriage was not working.

-And inside deep, I felt ashamed and utterly incapable, incapable of changing, incapable of moving to the next rung.
+And inside deep, I felt ashamed and utterly incapable … incapable of changing, incapable of moving to the next rung.

 The facts of my failing—and ultimately, failed—marriage are singular, as are the facts of any relationship.
 Some divorces are friendly, some are chilly, and a few are horribly acrimonious.
 What is not singular is that I—like many, many women I know—felt trapped.
 I didn’t know who I was.
 The marriage wasn’t working, but the alternative was simply too terrifying to consider.